stackblitz/webcontainer-core/README.md

 # Getting Involved

-The core working group communicates on Slack and you can request an invite [here](#).
+The core working group communicates on our Discord and you can get an invite [here](https://discord.gg/stackblitz).

 ## Port binaries to WebAssembly
 While many binaries are now available as WASMs, many still need to be converted over.
 These also tie into the webcontainer-registry for seamlessly swapping out legacy binaries with their corresponding WebAssembly counterparts during installs.